indexds/charizhard/README.md

 Install the toolchain and follow any additional instruction written to the standard output.

+Do not forget to run the `export.bat` on Windows or `./export.sh` on Linux situated in `.embuild/esp-idf/v5.2.3/`.
+Otherwise you will not have access to `espefuse` and `espsecure`

 ```espup install```

 Clone the repository then `cd` inside.
 Note that the name of the folder must be short and located at the root of your filesystem.
 Here, we use chhard.